 How to give users the unfiltered_html permission

-If you use the Capability Manager Enhanced plugin, you can enable or disable this permission for each user role.
+If you use the PublishPress Capabilities plugin, you can enable or disable this permission for each user role.

-- Go to Permissions > Role Capabilties in your WordPress admin area.
+- Go to “Capabilities” in your WordPress admin area.

-In the center of the screen, you can now set the permissions.
-If you want to allow people in the Editor role to create posts, check the “unfiltered html” box.
-Click the blue “Save Changes” button to finish,
+You can now set the permissions.
+If you want to allow people in the Editor role to create posts, follow these steps:

 Finally, it's worth noting that I gave the example for unfiltered_html in a Post, but the permissions also works inside other post types, plus comments and widgets.